syntasso/workshop/final-thoughts/README.md

 ## Designing the right Promise for a single service

 Platform teams in any form add tremendous value to an organisation.
-They reduce cognitive load for application teams, which enables those teams to ship value faster.
+They reduce cognitive load for application teams, which enables those teams to have faster 'flow'.

 However, reducing cognitive load for application teams generally, in our experience, increases toil for platform team members.
 The closer a platform team gets to effective enablement of application teams, the higher the likelihood is that behind the scenes, platform team members are stretched beyond capacity.